johnstray/gs-blog/.github/CONTRIBUTING.md

 ## Pull Request Guidelines.
 - Make sure that your fork is up to date with the master first.
 This helps to prevent conflicts from occuring.
 A pull request cannot be accepted if there is a conflict.
 - All commits must reference a related issue in the comment.
 For example, "Part of #xx" or "Fixes #xx".
 If a related issue does not exist, please first create one.
 - Code should follow common practises and the standards as set out in this [GetSimple Wiki](http://get-simple.info/wiki/getsimple_coding) article.
-This also includes:
+This includes:
   - Indenting of code should consist of 4 spaces, never tabs.
   - Each file should contain an empty line at the end.
   - To make it easier for others to read and understand the code, it is recomended that you space out the code a bit more more.
 An example is provided below: